Ashmil-Kurikkal/Offline-AI-chat-bot/README.md

 # Chatbot with Ollama API

 Welcome to the Chatbot project!
 This repository contains a Python script that leverages the Ollama API to run various models, including Llama2-Uncensored, Llama3, and DeepSeekCoder.
 The chatbot is designed to provide a range of interactive features, powered by advanced AI models.
+The project has speech recognition as well typing as input methods and displays as well as speaks back the responses from the API.

 ## Overview